Beatrizsf03/Wand/README.md

 Hello.
 I did this project following the teachings of Fernando Leonid on youtube.
 Video link: https://youtu.be/4r0zOW9Zn-Y

-Project details: Project of a magic wand in javascript to start interacting with HTML elements.
+Project details: Project of a magical wand in javascript to begin interaction with HTML elements.

 <p align="center">Result:</p>